IanMcLo/bip-39-dice/TECHNICAL_README.md

 - [ ] Verify there are no network calls, telemetry, or remote loading in the artifact used for generation.
 - [ ] Verify release artifact checksums/signatures.

-If you would like, we can populate the "implementation files" list automatically by enumerating the repository source files and flagging likely candidates (e.g., index.html functions).
-Ask me to do that and I will add the file list.

 ---

 ## 6. Worked Example — 12 words (LSB mode, trivial)